 - DPPaaS providers appear to embrace the opportunity for DPP consultancy and solution development. - It also appears that DPPaaS providers do tend to stick to commonly accepted standards and viable technologies in developing their DPP solutions.
-WP3 provides details on DPP or the DPP-like technology landscape. - In addition, it is highly likely DPP solutions will have to be customized for specific product groups and/or companies. - The ESPR also indicates that certified independent third-party product passport service providers authorised to act on the behalf of economic operators shall not be allowed to sell, re-use or process DPP data, as a whole or in part, beyond what is necessary (ESPR, Article 10). - However, the ESPR does not seem to refer to what constitutes a "certified independent thirdparty" product passport service provider.
-Instead, it states that "The Commission may carry out an impact assessment to investigate the opportunity of developing a certification scheme for digital product passport service providers" (ESPR, 33(a)). - Other actors such as standardisation bodies (e.g. StandICT, ISO) are active in developing standards for DPP, circularity indicators and data models and semantics.
+WP3 provides details on DPP or the DPP-like technology landscape. - In addition, it is highly likely DPP solutions will have to be customized for specific product groups and/or companies. - The ESPR also indicates that certified independent third-party product passport service providers authorised to act on the behalf of economic operators shall not be allowed to sell, re-use or process DPP data, as a whole or in part, beyond what is necessary, unless specifically agreed with the economic operator placing the product on the market or putting it into service(ESPR, Article 10). - However, the ESPR does not seem to refer to what constitutes a "certified independent thirdparty" product passport service provider.
+Instead, it states: "The Commission is empowered to adopt delegated acts in accordance with Article 66 to supplement this article by setting out the rules and requirements to be followed by product passport service providers, including a certification scheme to verify such requirements, if appropriate."
+(ESPR, Art.
+10). - Other actors such as standardisation bodies (e.g. ISO, CEN/CENELEC) are active in developing standards for DPP, circularity indicators and data models and semantics.
 These will be essential building blocks to implement DPP at scale that is still interoperable and long-lasting.